-(d) Deferred tax assets: The variation in this balance is the consequence of considering the tax effect (considering a 30% tax rate) of the negative

-- adjustments done on the assets (this is, they reduce the assets) and the positive adjustments done on the liabilities (considering positive adjustments those that increase the passive) as long as they are considered tax deductible. - (e) Participations: in the Financial Statements, the entities of the Group and the Associated entities have been valued at cost, reducing if the accumulated impairment losses are applied.
-In Solvency II, SegurCaixa Adeslas and BPI VP, since they are insurance entities, have been valued for the proportional part of the excess of assets over liabilities (49.92% in the case of SegurCaixa Adeslas and 100% in the case of BPI VP).
+- (d) Deferred tax assets: The variation in this balance is the consequence of considering the tax effect (considering a 30% tax rate) of the negative adjustments done on the assets (this is, they reduce the assets) and the positive adjustments done on the liabilities (considering positive adjustments those that increase the passive) as long as they are considered tax deductible. - (e) Participations: in the Financial Statements, the entities of the Group and the Associated entities have been valued at cost, reducing if the accumulated impairment losses are applied.
+In Solvency II, SegurCaixa Adeslas, Sa Nostra Compañía de Seguros de Vida, S.A.U. and BPI Vida e Pensões, as they are insurance companies, they have been valued by the proportional part of the excess of Assets over Liabilities (49.92% in the case of SegurCaixa Adeslas and 100% in the case of BPI Vida e Pensões and Sa Nostra Compañía de Seguros de Vida, S.A.U.).
 This valuation implies a negative adjustment over the total value of the shares.
 This adjustment is considered not tax deductible, so it does not generate associated deferred tax assets. - (f) Bonds and derivatives: The existing differences between these balances in the Financial Statement and Solvency II are not only valuation differences but are also caused by the reclassification of accrued and not-yet-due interests carried out.
-Said interests in the financial statement are allocated in the Accounting accruals, however in Solvency II are considered a major amount of the investment, and are deducted from Remaining assets. - Likewise, it is worth mentioning that the Derivatives are classified separately in the assets or liabilities based on their market value.
-However, in the accounting balance they are allocated in the assets due to its aggregated market value. - (g) Deposits: While in Solvency II they are valued at fair value, in the Financial Statement they are valued at amortised cost. - (h) Loans for direct insurance and coinsurance operations: within this heading the accrued non-issued premiums are classified in the financial statements.
-In Solvency II, they are 0 given that the Technical Provisions in Solvency II already include these amounts.
+Said interests in the financial statement are allocated in the Accounting accruals, however in Solvency II they are considered a major amount of the investment, and are deducted from Remaining assets.

+Likewise, it is worth mentioning that the derivatives are classified separately in the assets or liabilities based on their market value.
+However, in the accounting balance they are allocated in the assets due to its aggregated market value.

-(i) Other assets: The variation of the valuation between the Financial Statement and the economic balance of Solvency II is mainly due to the reclassification mentioned in section (f) above.
+- (g) Deposits: While in Solvency II they are valued at fair value, in the Financial Statement they are valued at amortised cost. - (h) Loans for direct insurance and coinsurance operations: within this heading the accrued non-issued premiums are classified in the financial statements.
+In Solvency II, they are 0 given that the Technical Provisions in Solvency II already include these amounts. - (i) Other assets: The variation of the valuation between the Financial Statement and the economic balance of Solvency II is mainly due to the reclassification mentioned in section (f) above.
 Said interests, in the Financial Statement, were classified under Accruals.
 However, in Solvency II, they are included in the total amount of the investment.